MariMach/Graph_Algorithms/README.md

 # Representing Graphs

   # 1. Adjacency Matrix
    Adjacency matrix m is a very simple way to represent a graph.
    The idea is that the cell m[i][j] represents the edge weight of going from node i to node j.
    Node that it is often assumed that the edge of going from a node to itself has a cost of zero.
+   Space O(V^2)
+   Add Node: O(V^2)
+   Remove Node: O(V^2)
+   Add Edge: O(1)
+   Remove Edge : O(1)
+   Query Edge: O(1)
+   Find Neighbors: O(V)
    Cons : 1.
 Requires O(V^2) space.
           2. Iterating over all edges takes O(v^2) time Pros : 1.
-Space efficient for representing dense graphs.
+Space efficient for representing dense graphs (in a graph where every node is connected to all the other nodes except itself E=V*(V-1)).
-           2. Edge weight lookup is O(1). ( m[i][j])
+          2. Edge weight lookup is O(1). (m[i][j])
           3. Simplest graph representation.
   # 2. Adjacency List
    An adjacency list is a way to represent a graph as a map from nodes to lists of edges.
    Example : Node A -> [(Node : B, cost : 4), (Node : C, cost : 1)]
              Node B -> [(Node : C, cost : 6)]
              Node C -> [(Node : A, cost : 5), (Node : B, cost : 1)]
+   Space O(V) (O(V^2) in a dense graph WCS)
+   Add Node: O(1)
+   Remove Node: O(V^2) (Removing the node's linked list and make sure or all other nodes does not have that node, O(V^2) in a dense graph WCS)
+   Add Edge: O(K)  (WCS is O(V)) where K : is the length of the linked list (lookup and then add add the edge if it does not already exists lookup in alinked list O(n) +  insert in the end O(1))
+   Remove Edge : O(K)  (WCS is O(V)) where K : is the length of the linked list (lookup and then add add the edge if it does not already exists lookup in a linked list O(n) and then remove it)
+   Query Edge:  O(K)  (WCS is O(V)) where K : is the length of the linked list (lookup and then add add the edge if it does not already exists lookup in alinked list O(n))
+   Find Neighbors: O(V)
    Cons : 1.
-Less space efficient for denser graphs.
+Less space efficient for denser graphs (in a graph where every node is connected to all the other nodes except itself E=V*(V-1)  O(V+E) ~ O(V^2)).
           2. Edge weight lookup is O(E)
           3. Slightly more complex graph representation.
    Pros : 1.
 Space efficient for representing sparse graphs.
           2. Iterating over all edges is efficient

   # 3. Edge List
    An edge list is a way to represent a graph simply as an unordered list of edges.
-Assume the notation fpr any triplet (u, v, w) means: the cost from node u to node v is w.
+Assume the notation for any triplet (u, v, w) means: the cost from node u to node v is w.
    It is seldomly used because of its lack of structure.
 However, it is conceptually simple and practical in a hanful algorithms.
    Example :[(C,A,4), (A,C,1), (B,C,6), (A,B,4), (C,B,1)]
    Cons : 1.
 Less space efficient for denser graphs.
           2. Edge weight lookup is O(E)
    Pros : 1.
 Space efficient for representing sparse graphs.
           2. Iterating over all edges is efficient
           3. Very simple structure

 # Common Graph Theory Problems
 Is the graph directed or undirected?